GChristensen/enso-portable/README.macos.md

 Hold **Caps Lock** and type a command name (e.g. `help`), then release.
-While Enso runs, Caps Lock does not toggle: the event tap consumes the key entirely, so the LED and letter case are unaffected.
+While Enso runs, Caps Lock does not toggle: the event tap consumes the key so applications never see it, and the system-level caps toggle (which engages in the HID driver regardless) is reset on every press, so the LED and letter case stay unaffected.

 An Enso icon appears in the menu bar with About/Restart/Quit and a "Start at login" toggle (which manages the same LaunchAgent as